vivekuppal/transcribe/README.md

 ### 📋 Prerequisites

-- Python >=3.8.0
+- Python >=3.11.0
 - (Optional) An OpenAI API key that can access OpenAI API (set up a paid account OpenAI account)
 - Windows OS (Not tested on others)
 - FFmpeg

-If FFmpeg is not installed in your system, follow the steps below to install it.
+Follow the below steps to install FFmpeg on your system.

 First, install Chocolatey, a package manager for Windows.
 Open PowerShell as Administrator and run the following command:
 ```